 SUMC is working with several partners to oversee pilot projects and build on-the-ground support for expanding shared mobility.
 Current projects include:

-SUMC is helping to lead the Federal Transit Administration’s Mobility On Demand (MOD) Innovation and Knowledge Accelerator (IKA) project, which provides a structured community where participants in MOD Sandbox pilots can exchange ideas, discuss lessons learned and offer mutual support.
+SUMC is leading the Federal Transit Administration’s Mobility on Demand (MOD) Innovation and Knowledge Accelerator (IKA) project, which provides a structured community where participants in MOD Sandbox pilots can exchange ideas, discuss lessons learned and offer mutual support.
 SUMC’s work includes facilitating a project stakeholder forum, providing targeted technical assistance to project stakeholders and developing resources for use by the wider MOD field.
 More information is available here.

 SUMC is managing a two-year pilot project to explore peer-to-peer (P2P) carsharing in the Chicago metropolitan area.
 P2P carsharing is a type of car rental through which owners rent their vehicles to other people for an hourly rate.
 The pilot will explore the impact of P2P in three specific community types: low-density, neighborhoods, low and moderate-income neighborhoods, and closed-network communities.

 This pilot is a partnership between SUMC, the Center for Neighborhood Technology (CNT) and Getaround.
 The project is being overseen by Sharon Feigon, SUMC’s executive director and is funded through a $715,000 Federal Highway Administration grant administered by the Illinois Department of Transportation and the Chicago Department of Transportation, with additional funding support from CNT.
 For more details, click here.